jean-zay-users/jean-zay-doc/README.md

 ## "Déclaration de compte calcul" (computing account creation for Jean Zay)

-Estimate of the time needed: 15 minutes (fill the form) + 1-2 days (figure out the right person to sign the form and get him/her to sign it).
+*Estimate of the time needed: 15 minutes (fill the form) + 1-2 days (figure out the right person to sign the form and get him/her to sign it).*

 Important details:
-- "Responsable sécurité informatique", this is someone that should be able to turn deny you acess to Jean Zay, in case there is any issue with your account activity. more details
+- "Responsable sécurité informatique", this is someone that should be able to turn deny you access to Jean Zay, in case there is any issue with your account activity.
+He/She must be able to certify that you respect the IT charter in your host lab/institution.
 - IP addresses to connect to Jean Zay.
 Make sure they are static IP addresses (e.g. not your IP address from you home).
 In most cases: your desktop in your lab will have a static IP address, but best confirm with your local IT